Naparise/parise-mongodb-final/README.md

 node webapp.js
 ```

+Running with its default settings, the home page can be accessed at `localhost:3000` from your web browser.

 This script contains a hard-coded and publicly accessible session secret for cookie tracking.
-This would be a major security vulnerability if it was used in a real, public-facing application.
-In this application, the secret can be customized by setting `COOKIE_SECRET` as an environment variable on the host system, which will be used in place of the default value.
+This would be a major security vulnerability in a real, public-facing application, which this project is not intended to be.
+In the case that a more secure secret is preferred, it can be customized by setting the `COOKIE_SECRET` environment variable on the host system.